picosonic/arcimage/README.md

 I hope you find this useful, mail me with your comments/suggestions, your feedback is welcomed.

 In 2002, Donald Scott wrote a [guide](http://knowbody.org.uk/arcimage/) to using this software.

+Also in 2002, Wocki wrote a graphical front-end to arcimg for Windows 95/98/ME called [ArcDisc](http://acorn.revivalteam.de/?site=DiscImaging).

 ------------------